-Page 4 COMMENTS
+Page 4

-Any notable occurrences should be recorded on the comments page.
+COMMENTS: Any notable occurrences should be recorded on the comments page.
 Persons doing re-interviews should record their code, name, signature and date of the re-interview on the comments page.
 Likewise, additional visits to the household, which cannot be accounted for in the record of visits, should also be recorded here.

-EXTRA PERSON QUESTIONNAIRE BAR-CODE NUMBERS

-For households that have more than five (5) members, at least one extra person questionnaire must be completed.
-Like the main questionnaire, each extra person questionnaire will have a unique bar code.
-For each extra person questionnaire that is used, the bar code number should be transferred in the boxes on page 4 of the main questionnaire.
+EXTRA PERSON QUESTIONNAIRE BAR-CODE NUMBERS: For households that have more than five members, you will need to complete at least one extra person questionnaire.
+Each extra person questionnaire can record information for up to three (3) extra persons.
+Like the main questionnaire, each extra person questionnaire will have a unique barcode.
+For each set of extra person questionnaire that is used, the barcode number should be transferred in the boxes on page 4 of the main questionnaire.
 It is absolutely critical that these numbers be transferred accurately as this will serve as the link between the main questionnaire and the extra person questionnaire.